 When you hire our firm, we will collect the information necessary to support your claim and ensure you receive the benefits you deserve.
 Also, we are available to answer any questions or concerns you may have throughout the process.

 Every workers’ comp claim is different.
 For this reason, hiring an attorney will be to your advantage when seeking benefits after a workplace accident.

 Have Your Case Reviewed

-Harris and Graves is one of the premier personal injury law firms in South Carolina with offices in Greenville, Columbia, Spartanburg, Rock Hill and Florence.
-Our law firm has been serving South Carolina since 1977 and specializes in practice areas such as auto accidents, truck accidents, motorcycle accidents and workers compensation.
-To schedule a consultation with one of our practicing attorneys, please give us a call at 877-958-8038 or complete our inquiry contact form.
+Harris and Graves is one of the premier personal injury law firms in South Carolina with offices in Greenville, Columbia, Spartanburg, Rock Hill, and Florence.
+Our law firm has been serving South Carolina since 1977 and handles cases such as car accidents, truck accidents, motorcycle accidents, and wrongful death.
+We have the experience and knowledge to help you navigate the complex workers’ compensation system.
+You don’t have to handle it alone.